-All admitted students of fall 2019 semester are classified as “Conditionally Classified”.
+The status of all students admitted to fall 2019 semester is “Conditionally Classified”.
 Each student is required to pass the Python Programming Test (waiver exam) or the DATA 200 class in fall 2019.
-The test will be conducted between August 19 and August 26, 2019.
-The exact scope, format, date, time and location of this test will be posted on this website one month before the test.
-DATA 200 (Computational Programming for Data Analytics) is a remedial class in addition to the 10 required classes of the MSDA degree.
-The status for a student who passed the Python Programming Test or the DATA 200 class will be changed from “Conditionally Classified” to “Classified”.
+The status of a student who has passed the Python Programming Test or the DATA 200 class will be changed from “Conditionally Classified” to “Classified”.

 M.S. in Data Analytics advising sessions are for prospective, newly admitted, and current students.
 Please email email@example.com to make a one-on-one appointment.